solace-iot-team/ansible-solace/managed-pipeline-apis/README.md

 > :warning: **UNDER CONSTRUCTION**

-Manage API Event Services and APPs similar to the concept of Async API Management.
+Manage API Event Services and APPs follwing the concepts of Async API Management.

 See also [Overview of the Project](./ProjectOverview.md).